- YOU ARE IN

-Ideally, you might want this responsibility to be taken over by your spouse or partner, a friend or relative, a business partner or perhaps a trusted professional adviser such as an accountant or a lawyer.
+Ideally, you might want this responsibility to be taken over by your spouse or partner, a friend or relative, a business partner or perhaps a trusted professional advisor such as an accountant or a lawyer.
 However, none of these would be legally entitled to act on your behalf under Scottish Law without being officially named as your representative through a Power of Attorney agreement.

 Just like making a Will, establishing Power of Attorney is an investment in reassurance.
 Powers of Attorney are simple and inexpensive to set up and, like Wills, can be changed at any time if you later decide to appoint someone else instead.

 It’s also worth bearing in mind that Powers of Attorney cannot be awarded retrospectively.
 Depending on the circumstances, not having a Power of Attorney agreement in place could involve your family in costly court proceedings to gain the right to manage your affairs including access to your bank accounts to pay essential bills.